 - Sharing discussion guides to keep the conversation going after Sunday’s sermon ends

 Resi offers a comprehensive streaming system that is perfect for hybrid-churches of any size and experience.
-With our Live Streaming solution, Multisite Streaming solution, Video On Demand service, and so much more, Resi can help you develop a robust online presence that engages users and unites your community.
-If you’re interested in learning more about how Resi can help you begin your hybrid journey, contact our Sales Team who can get you the answers you need.
+With our Livestreaming solution, Multisite Streaming solution, Video On Demand service, and so much more, Resi can help you develop a robust online presence that engages users and unites your community.
+If you’re interested in learning more about how Resi can help you begin your hybrid church journey, shoot us a message today.

 Contact our Sales Team to get started.